Quuxplusone/hexx/WALKTHRU.md

 Open the grated door with the gold key.
 Kill six skeletons.
 (Use the door strategically!)
 Enter and kill five more skeletons.
 (Collect crystal boots.)
-Open the wooden door at the end of this area.
+Open the wooden door with a common key.
 (Collect 10 elf arrows.)
 Click the green square to vanish a brazier in front of the blue square in the previous area.
-Click the blue square. (???)
+Click the blue square to vanish the plate at the west end of this area.
-Click the purple dot to vanish a brazier at the west end of this area.
+Click the purple dot to vanish the brazier at the west end of this area.
 Go through the gap.
 Collect the night key (and 10 elf arrows).
 Go back out and U-turn to your left.
 Open the gold door with the night key.
 This area is empty.
 (Open the wooden door at the end of the hall; it's just a bed.)